Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 * In the network in job function, each variable is corresponding to a sub-directory.

-* All subdirectories above have an  `out` document.
-It stores the parameters of network in binary form. `Out` is the default file name.
+* All sub-directories above have an  `out` document.
+It stores the parameters of network in binary form. `out` is the default file name.
 We can change that by `variable op` in the network.

 * `Snapshot_done` is an empty folder.
 If it exists, it means that the network training has been finished.